xamfoo/ddp-proxy/README.md

 # ddp-proxy

-This Meteor server package manages multiple server DDP connections and provides a few features on top of the standard `DDP.connect()`.
+Manage multiple Meteor server to server DDP connections and provides a few features on top of the standard `DDP.connect()`.

 ## Features